audyviii/audyviii/README.md

-- Current Project:  Finishing up automation project.
-Python script to consistently move folders within folder structures
+- Current Project:  Restructuring the GitHub and about to start a new security project coming up!
+Stay tuned!

 - 👋 Hi, I’m @audyviii,
 - 👀 I’m interested in ...
 Network Security, Programming, and building Software.
 - 🌱 I’m currently learning ...
-Python/C and PenTest+
+Powershell Scripting and Security+
 - 💞️ I’m looking to collaborate on ...
-Python, C, and seeking opportunities to do and learn more.
+Python, Cybersecurity, and making opportunities to do and learn more.
-- 📫 How to reach me ... chase.a.cantrell@live.com
+- 📫 How to reach me ... chase.a.cantrell@protonmail.com

 <!---
 audyviii/audyviii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.